-More information including a leaflet with current prices from Mike Dennis of Transition Tavistock or from Beth Taylor 07976073234 or 01837851240 or email@example.com or see the website at www.gilead.org.uk.
+More information including a leaflet with current prices from Mike Dennis of Transition Tavistock or from Beth Taylor email@example.com or see the website at www.gilead.org.uk.

 I have not had the opportunity to visit the organisation but as a local product, animal friendly and socially responsible with a naturally wholesome taste, all I can say is that it works for me.

 You may have noticed that the Tavistock area gets plenty of rain.
 Rainwater harvesting allows use of the water that falls on your property – saving the energy cost of treatment and pumping it round the region, and reducing your water bill.
 It’s like having a giant water butt which is not for watering the garden but plumbed in to the washing machine and loos.
 It is not, of course, clean enough for personal washing or use in the kitchen.